practicusai/app/docs/advanced.md

 # what you get will have more lines, including proper exception handling
 ```

-After you fill the missing function template, you can re-run ai2table.apply_changes() in your notebook, and your UDF MY_FUNCTION() will execute for all the rows on the data frame, in combination with other commands.
+After you fill the missing function template, you can re-run practicus.apply_changes() in your notebook, and your UDF MY_FUNCTION() will execute for all the rows on the data frame, in combination with other commands.

 You can also mix and match different UDFs and Excel functions on the same line as you wish.